safehammad/mancify/README.rst

 won't be able to send them (instead you can simulate sending a text message via your web browser).

-Simply run ``mancify`` which will bind the server to localhost:8000.
+Simply run ``mancify-serve -v`` which will bind the server to localhost:8000.
 Now simulate sending a text message by visiting the following URL in your web browser::